 How To Avoid Acne From Wearing Face Masks

-Woman wearing face maskDue to the ongoing Coronavirus (Covid-19) outbreak, many people have been wearing protective face masks to help prevent the spread of the virus.
-As the UK reviewed steps to ease lockdown it’s become mandatory to wear a face mask on public transport and when going to the hospital.
+Woman wearing face maskDue to the ongoing Coronavirus (COVID-19) outbreak, many people have been wearing protective face masks to help prevent the spread of the virus.
+As the UK reviews steps to ease lockdown, it has become mandatory to wear a face mask on public transport and when visiting the hospital.

-But for people with sensitive skin, wearing a face mask can cause or aggravate acne, rosacea, eczema and other skin conditions.
+However, for people with sensitive skin, wearing a face mask can cause or exacerbate acne, rosacea, eczema, and other skin conditions.

-The moist, humid environment, caused by wearing a face mask, traps sweat, natural oils and dead skin, leading to a break out of acne.
+The moist, humid environment caused by wearing a face mask traps sweat, natural oils, and dead skin, leading to an outbreak of acne.

 Friction against the face, particularly around the chin, cheeks and bridge of the nose, can cause an itchy rash or exacerbate acne symptoms.

-The acne which develops has been nicknamed 'maskne' – a contraction of mask and acne.
+The acne that develops has been nicknamed 'maskne' – a contraction of 'mask' and 'acne'.
 Acne is an unpleasant and often embarrassing condition which usually afflicts the face, causing itchy red blemishes.

-While wearing a face mask can hide the physical appearance, which can boost your confidence while you are out and about, it doesn't treat the underlying condition and can worsen the irritation.
+While wearing a face mask can hide your physical appearance, which can boost your confidence when you're out and about, it doesn't treat the underlying condition and can actually worsen the irritation.

-There are ways you can prevent maskne and even treat it and - as with most skin conditions - it is a case of trying different things to find the one which works best for you.
+There are ways to prevent and even treat maskne, and, as with most skin conditions, it's a case of trying different things to find the one that works best for you.

-Here are some things that you should consider, in order to prevent and treat maskne.
+Here are some things to consider to prevent and treat maskne.

 Choosing the right type of face mask

-Doctors, nurses and other health professionals wear a very specific type of medical-grade mask referred to as an FFP3 face mask.
-However, for the public, many people are opting for more affordable surgical masks, paper masks, washable fabric masks or home-made masks made out of scarves, t-shirts or bandanna's.
+Doctors, nurses, and other healthcare professionals wear a specific type of medical-grade mask, referred to as an FFP3 face mask.
+However, for the public, many people are opting for more affordable options, such as surgical masks, paper masks, washable fabric masks, or homemade masks made from scarves, t-shirts, or bandannas.

 The different materials used to make face masks can impact people's skin in different ways.
-For example the paper masks can cause constant friction against your face, combined with the trapped warm air and moisture it can create or worsen existing skin problems.Surgical face masks are the the go-to option for most people
+For example, paper masks can cause constant friction against your face, combined with the trapped warm air and moisture, which can create or worsen existing skin problems.Surgical face masks are the the go-to option for most people

 On the other hand, reusable face masks can cause dryness, which leads to irritation, since many fabrics used for them absorb the natural oils on our skin.

-Plus the residue from laundry detergent/fabric softeners can also lead to clogged pores and irritation from contact.
+Additionally, the residue from laundry detergents and fabric softeners can also lead to clogged pores and irritation from contact.
 Also, if you are already prone to acne, avoid cloth masks made of rough fabrics and opt for ones made with cotton fibres instead.

 While it’s important to ensure a tight seal around the edge of your face mask, this can put pressure on your skin and cause discomfort, particularly on the nose.

-For many people it will be a case of buying the different face masks and trying them out before finding the one that suits your skin type the best.
+For many people, it will be a matter of trying out different face masks and finding the one that suits their skin type best.

 Aside from having the most appropriate mask for you, it's equally important to ensure you are wearing it properly.
 You should be careful when putting on and taking off your face mask to mitigate the risk of accidentally contaminating yourself and other surfaces.
 Check out our guide for putting on and taking off face masks for more information,